toughIQ/fishnet/README.md

 ### What are the requirements?

+* Available for
-* Precompiled Stockfish binaries available for Linux, Windows, and OS X on Intel, AMD, and ARMv8 CPUs
+  - Linux on Intel, AMD, and ARMv8 CPUs
+  - Windows on Intel and AMD CPUs
+  - OS X on Intel (and AMD CPUs)
 * Will max out the number of configured CPU cores
 * Uses about 64 MiB RAM per CPU core
 * A small amount of disk space